-Lab time will give students the opportunity to apply the use of training equipment including oscilloscopes, signal generators, and DC power supplies, used with solid state components to determine how and why they operate.
-Construction and repair of circuit boards through the practice of soldering.
+Students will have the opportunity to apply the use of training equipment including oscilloscopes, signal generators, and DC power supplies, used with solid state components to determine how and why they operate.
+Students will also practice soldering for construction and repair of circuit boards.